WEEE-Open/weeelab/README.md

 - The file `log.dat` is filled by adding new lines on top.
 This is important because makes searching for last login easier and it's even more comfortable.
-- The file `users.dat` is a simple text file containing usernames in the format firstname.lastname, one for each line.
+- The file `users.dat` is a simple text file containing usernames in the format `firstname.lastname serialNumber`, one for each line.
+- The `login` and `logout` functions now work with serial numbers as well.

 ## ToDo